-One of the easiest things that you can do to improve your customer retention is adopt a policy in your company that no customer engagement is ignored, and a response is sent in as short a time frame as your resources allow.
+One of the easiest things that you can do to improve your customer retention tactics is adopting a policy in your company that no customer engagement is ignored, and a response is sent in as short a time frame as your resources allow.

 If you don’t have a community manager who is actively monitoring social media, make sure the responsibility falls under whoever is responsible for Marketing and PR in your company.

-Leverage these tools to increase your customer engagement rates and reach a larger number of fans and existing customers.
+Leverage these tools to improve your customer engagement strategies and reach a larger number of fans and existing customers.

 Remember the mantra: no engagement left behind.

-In this episode of Moz’s brilliant Whiteboard Friday video series, Rand Fishkin points out that we are biased towards the products and services in which we are exposed to.
+In this episode of Moz’s brilliant Whiteboard Friday video series, Rand Fishkin points out that we are biased towards the products and services to which we are exposed to.

 Content advertising is a massive topic on its own, but I want to leave you with 3 actionable items that will help you put out higher quality content to improve your customer retention techniques today.